Ngorongoro Conservation Area

 Although animals are free to move in and out of this contained environment, the rich volcanic soil, lush forests, and spring source lakes on the crater floor (combined with fairly steep crater sides) tend to incline both grazers and predators to remain throughout the year.

 A population of about 30,000 large animals, including the highest density of mammalian predators in Africa, lives in the crater.
-These include black rhinoceros, hippopotamus which are usually very uncommon in the area.
+These include black rhinos, which are usually very uncommon in the area.
 There are also wildebeest, zebra, eland, Grants and Thomson’s gazelles.

 Here are some of the Fees you will pay while visiting the Ngorongoro Crater.
 Ngorongoro Crater Entry Fees.

-The Ngorongoro crater vehicle entry fee is USD 295 per vehicle.
-This USD 295 only needs to be paid if you plan to descend (drive inside) the Ngorongoro cater.
-And yes, this USD 295 Ngorongoro crater vehicle entry fee is per vehicle and not per person!
+The Ngorongoro Crater vehicle entry fee is USD 295 per vehicle.
+This USD 295 only needs to be paid if you plan to descend (drive inside) the Ngorongoro Crater.
+And yes, this USD 295 Ngorongoro Crater vehicle entry fee is per vehicle and not per person!

-In this scenario, you will be required to pay the NCA Transit fees at the Ngorongoro gates which is the same as the Ngorongoro park fees mentioned above in the tables.
-Yes, even if you do not plan to descend inside the Ngorongoro crater, you still need to pay the NCA Transit fees.
-You do not need to pay the Ngorongoro crater vehicle entry fee of USD 295 per vehicle in this case as you do not descend inside the crater.
+In this scenario, you will be required to pay the NCA Transit fees at the Ngorongoro gates, which are the same as the Ngorongoro park fees mentioned above in the tables.
+Yes, even if you do not plan to descend into the Ngorongoro Crater, you still need to pay the NCA Transit fees.
+You do not need to pay the Ngorongoro Crater vehicle entry fee of USD 295 per vehicle in this case, as you do not descend inside the crater.

 How to Pay for Ngorongoro Crater Fees